julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 **Magic:** Dreams, divination, travel between worlds
 **Folklore:** Believed to protect travelers and shamans; burned in Slavic and Celtic dream rites.
 **Why indoors:** Hardy, forgiving, and happy in a sunny window.
-Trim often—it grows fast and loves being harvested.
+Trim often, it grows fast and loves being harvested.
 Mugwort is the witch’s **gateway herb** for dreamwork.

 ---